Brooder lamps: a review of the Brinsea EcoGlow.

-And that's why I will never use this type of heat source for either a brooder box or a chicken coop.
+Which is why I will never use or recommend this type of heat source for either a brooder box or a chicken coop.

 How does the Brinsea brooder heat lamp work?

-Unlike a traditional heat lamp, the Brinseas work on radiant heat.
-Whereas normal heating relies on a heat source warming the air, this works by an element warming only on contact.
+Unlike a traditional heat lamp, all the Brinsea brooder lamps work on radiant heat.
+Whereas normal heating relies on a heat source warming the air, this works by an element warming on contact.

-So the black contact sheet on the underneath of the unit does not get
+The black metal warming plate on the underneath of the unit spreads heat evenly and does not get

 hot.
-When the chick's body is placed against it, it transmits direct
+When the chick's body is placed close to it, it transmits direct

 warmth from the element to the chick.
 There is no heat source to spark a

-In that sense it's much more like the way a mother hen would transmit warmth, which is partly why I like it.
+In that sense it's much more like the way a mother hen would warm her chicks, which is partly why I like it.

 lot of reviews of this product don't understand this principle and